 I grew up in Recife, Brazil.
 After moving to Italy, I obtained a bachelor's degree in sociology at the University of Urbino in 2009.
 I then studied in the UK and graduated from Warwick Business School with an M.A. in Management and Organisational Analysis in 2011, and a Ph.D. in Management in 2017 under the supervision of Prof Davide Nicolini and Prof Hari Tsoukas.
 I spent one year in the Institute of Advanced Study at Warwick University as an Early-Career Fellow from 2017 to 2018.

-I am currently a Post-Doc Fellow at EMLYON Business School in France and part of the Ethnography Atelier team lead by Ruthanne Huising.
+I am currently a Post-Doc Fellow at EMLYON Business School in France and part of the Ethnography Atelier lead by Prof Ruthanne Huising.

 My research explores bureaucracy beyond the negative bias surrounding it.
 Using ethnographic methods, I examine how formal organizational structures shape business processes and work practices in organizations.
 My PhD thesis showcased the enabling roles of bureaucracy in cross-expertise collaboration based on a 15-month ethnography in the engineering division of an aircraft manufacturer.